Bob Vila’s 10 “Must Do” Projects for October

 Photo: istockphoto.com

 Heat rises, which is why it’s a good idea to change the direction of your ceiling fan in the fall.
 You want it to turn clockwise now, thereby pushing hot air down and helping it circulate throughout the room.
-This is simple to do with newer models of ceiling fans, which usually have a switch to reverse the blade direction.
+This change is easy to make on newer ceiling fans, which usually have a switch that reverses the blade direction.

 7. Seal the House

-It takes more energy—and money—to heat a drafty house.
+It takes more energy, and more money, to heat a drafty house.
 That’s why it pays to address drafts before you even switch on the furnace.
 Inspect window frames and door jambs, both inside and out, for holes, cracks, or crumbling caulk.
-Install weatherstripping to fill gaps in door frames and windows, and apply fresh caulk where needed to seal up your home.
+Install weatherstripping to fill gaps in door frames and windows, and apply fresh exterior caulk where needed to seal up your home.
 In a few months’ time, you’ll be glad you took the time to keep whistling winter winds at bay.

 8. Check the Detectors